crossroadlabs/ExpressCommandLine/README.md

 Optional parameters:

+* `--spm` use Swift Package Manager as build tool.
+Default is false.
+Always true on Linux.
+* `--xcode` use Xcode as build tool.
+Default is true.
+Always false on Linux.
+* `--dispatch` build with Dispatch support.
+Default is false.
+Always true on OS X.
+* `--force` force rebuild.
+Default is false.
 * `--path path/to/the/app` can be used outside the app's folder explicitly specifying the path to the app.

 ### Run the app